h-cel/hamster/README.md

 for more details on setting dates, thresholds and other options.
 All user-specific paths are set in `paths.txt`.

 ### Quick start.
-To run all steps sequentially with the default settings, proceed in two steps.
-First, extract global 2-step trajectories and perform the global diagnosis of fluxes, using
+To run all steps sequentially with the default settings, please proceed as follows.
+First, extract global 2-step trajectories (`steps--0  --maskval -999 --ctraj_len 0`) and perform the global diagnosis of fluxes (`--steps 1`), using
 ```
-python main.py --steps 0 --ctraj_len 0 --maskval -999
+python main.py --steps 0 --maskval -999 --ctraj_len 0
 python main.py --steps 1
 ```
-Then, extract 10-day trajectories for a specific region (using a maskvalue of 1 for the given maskfile), and diagnose source regions of heat and moisture, and finally bias-correct them using the global diagnosis data from above:
+Then, extract 10-day trajectories for a specific region (using a default maskvalue of 1 for the given maskfile; `--steps 0`), which are required to diagnose source regions of heat and moisture (`--steps 2`), and finally bias-correct these source regions using the global diagnosis data from above (`--steps 3`):
 ```
+python main.py --steps 0
 python main.py --steps 2
 python main.py --steps 3
 ```